Melina Matsoukas Bio

 Early Life and Background

-Melina Matsoukas was born in New York City and grew up in the Co-op City housing development in the Bronx before her family relocated to Hackensack, New Jersey, where she attended Hackensack High School.
-Her father worked as a builder and her mother taught mathematics at a local high school.
+Melina Matsoukas was born in New York City on January 14, 1981, and grew up in the Co-op City housing development in the Bronx.
+Her father worked as a builder, and her mother taught math at a local high school.
+Her father is of mixed Greek and Jewish descent, and her mother is of Afro-Cuban and Afro-Jamaican descent.
+When Matsoukas was eight years old, the family relocated to Hackensack, New Jersey, where she attended Hackensack High School.

 Melina Matsoukas Career